 You’re guaranteed a warm Welsh welcome when you arrive at Glanmor Isaf Farm for your North Wales family glamping holiday.
 The farm has stunning views towards Snowdonia and the Carneddau Mountains, where sheep and cattle graze.
 Look the other way and you’ll see that a private pebble beach is a mere field’s walk away.
 The farm is easily accessible via the upgraded A55 Expressway and is less than two hours drive from Manchester.
 Book your glamping holiday to Arfon.

 Pant y March Farm is set high on the mountainside overlooking Llyn Tegid (Lake Bala) -the largest lake in Wales - Yr Aran, Arenig Fawr and other peaks in Snowdonia.
 The location of the two exclusive and luxurious Feather Down Frills Lodges is truly jaw-dropping, with far-reaching lake views.
 Due to its mountainous location, the farm is a peaceful haven, where younger visitors are safe to roam freely.
-As the day draws to a close you can enjoy spectacular glowing sunsets shimmering in the lake, viewed from the private hot tub beside your lodge.
+As the day draws, enjoy spectacular glowing sunsets shimmering in the lake from the private hot tub beside your lodge.
 Book your glamping holiday to Meirionnydd.